CONNECTING GENERATIONS. INSPIRING LEADERS.

 “Bringing students and veterans together on historic battlefields transforms history into living memory, honoring the courage and sacrifice of the Greatest Generation.”

-- Gen. John KELLY, USMC
+- John KELLY, USMC

 Dr. Earl Bruce HEILMAN, WWII